andre-brandao/pyprland/Plugins.md

 animation = "fromRight"
 ```

-In your `hyprland.conf` add something like this:
+In your `hyprland.conf` you should set the scratchpad apps as floating, and optionally resize them and set the initial special workspace name (format: `special:scratch_<name>`) to get an optimal display, eg:

 ```ini
 exec-once = pypr